LuciferUchiha/old.georgerowlands.ch/docs/Programming/C/Essentials/9-fileIO.md

 tags: [c, file io]
 ---

-POSIX VS standard libraryy, file descriptors??? modes and flags.
-Also buffers and flushinggg

 To interact with files in C you need to have a FILE pointer, which will let the program keep track of the memory address of the file being accessed.
 In C text files are sequence of characters as lines each ending with a newline (\n).
-Interstingly you have already been working with file I/O since the beggining as C automatically opens 3 files, the standard input (keyboard), standard output and error (both being the display).
+Interestingly you have already been working with file I/O since the begging as C automatically opens 3 files, the standard input (keyboard), standard output and error (both being the display).
 You have read from and written to these files using `scanf()` and `printf()`.

 ## Opening and closing files